-- College instruments (except guitar, bass guitar, drums and keyboard) are available for hire. - The hire of instruments is available through the school.
-Please fill in and sign the application for hire of a musical instrument on the back of the Musical Instrument Tuition Form - If a student discontinues lessons or changes instruments, the original instrument must be returned to the Music Office immediately, examined by a staff member and then signed back in. - · The Music Department will not cancel or alter the hiring arrangement unless this procedure has been followed. - If an instrument is returned during the academic year, a proportional hire refund will be credited to the college fee account. - Instrument case interior must be cleaned of personal contents before they are returned. - More advanced students are encouraged to buy their own instruments in order to make the College instruments available for new students. - · Parents wishing to purchase a new or used instrument are welcome to seek advice from music staff.
+College instruments (except guitar, bass guitar, drums and keyboard) are available for hire.
+The hire of instruments is available through the school.
+Please fill in and sign the Application Form for Individual Vocal and Instrument Tuition Hire.
+If a student discontinues lessons or changes instruments, the original instrument must be returned to the Music Office immediately, examined by a staff member and then signed back in.
+The Music Department will not cancel or alter the hiring arrangement unless this procedure has been followed.
+If an instrument is returned during the academic year, a proportional hire refund will be credited to the college fee account.
+Instrument case interior must be cleaned before they are returned.
+More advanced students are encouraged to buy their own instruments in order to make the College instruments available for new students.
+Parents wishing to purchase a new or used instrument are welcome to seek advice from Music Staff.